Do you like planning and designing in a creative situation?

 - GCSEs in English, maths and art & design will help get you into this sector.

 - At 18 or 19 you could do a higher education/degree level course, with 8 out of 10 A Level students choosing this pathway and half of all BTEC National students.
-However there are also other routes into your chosen career - through apprenticeships and vocational qualifications.
+However there are also other routes into your chosen career - through apprenticeships.

 There are jobs in this sector where you can start with few qualifications and receive training on the job through an apprenticeship and others such as an architect which require a degree.